Unexplainable or Not with Wyatt Cenac

 I don't understand

-so i grabbed some tiny planes and flew them to some places that were all so far i never thought the carbon could have made it
+But the carbon wasn't there.
+So I grabbed some tiny planes and flew them to some places that were all so far.

-but there's one thing that all of us, the scientists, forgot.
+But there's one thing that all of us, the scientists forgot

-We forgot about the wind and the way the earth spins and how it kind of breathes in and out and blends the air from north and south and mixes it together.
+we forgot about the wind and the way the earth spins and how it kind of breathes in and out and blends the air from north and south and mixes it together

-It's basically the weather.
+it's basically the weather

-And we forgot about the weather.
+and we forgot about the weather

-We forgot about the weather.
+we forgot about the weather

-at least for me as the singer, to say,
+at least for me as the singer,

 We forgot about the weather,